Skip to main content

 ENGAGING WITH YOUR COURSE OF STUDY

-The University holds a Sponsorship Licence that allows it to sponsor international students to come and study in the UK.
+Queen’s University Belfast holds a licence which permits us to sponsor international students to come to the UK to study.
 As a Sponsor, the University must comply with specific sponsorship duties, which are closely monitored by UKVI and are subject to audit.

 The University needs to be able to demonstrate that you are actively and consistently following your course of study in order to continue to permit you to stay in the UK.